This is a practical guide on colour theory for artists.

 Think about the effect you want to have on people.
 And the feelings or maybe particular memories you want to evoke.

 You could stick with either a warm or cool palette, increase the saturation of the hues, or only paint with contrasting colours.
 The more you plan your composition in this way, the larger effect your piece will have on the viewer and the more likely it is to stand out as something unique.

 For example, creating an artwork that uses some saturated hues and a complementary colour scheme will really catch the attention of the viewer, but may be uncomfortable to look at for too long.
-It would also probably be the centrepiece of a room when the painting is finally hung up.
+The artwork would be the centrepiece of a room.
 Painting with a more muted analogous scheme would likely fit in with more interior settings.
-When the artist is considering making artwork work saleable, they should think about how their final piece would look in different room spaces.
+When the artist is considering making artwork work saleable, they could think about how their final piece would look in different room spaces.

 The psychology of colour

 Colour psychology is the study of colour as being a determining factor in a behavioural or emotional response from a person.

-However, a person’s response to a colour could vary, depending upon the interaction of the colours in question, the onlooker’s individual differences, the context in which it is viewed and current social trends
+However, a person’s response to a colour could vary.
+The response depends upon the interaction of the colours in question, the onlooker’s individual differences, the context in which it is viewed and current social trends

 In a study put forward by Bottomly and Doyle, who looked at the effect of colour used in design, they categorised different colours on their sensory-social effects and also the functions they can have when used in day-to-day settings.